-However, I’m not sure it is entirely normal, if we have to use that word, for you to tell me “I feel threatened by my boyfriend’s ex.”
+However, if we have to use that word, for you to tell me “I feel threatened by my boyfriend’s ex.”

-In fact, if you were to go in the street and ask most people, maybe I’m wrong, but I feel like most people would not feel threatened by their past lovers.
+In fact, if you were to go in the street and ask, I feel like most people would not feel threatened by their past lovers.

 For example, if I have a girlfriend who I care about very deeply, and I know she’s had lovers in the past, the odds that I would actually feel threatened by those past lovers are very, very low.
 And here’s why:

 Number one, it might sound arrogant, but I’m clear on the value that I bring to her life.
 I am clear that I am a “catch,” so to speak.
 And that might sound arrogant.
 I don’t mean to sound arrogant, but I’m clear on the value that I bring to her life.

 I’m clear about my gifts and what I can offer her, how I make her life better.
 I’m very clear on that stuff because… well, a lot of reasons.

 Number one, I had very healthy, supportive, loving parents.
 I grew up in a good family environment which is great for your self-esteem even as you age into adulthood.
 In general, I’m a fairly confident person, et cetera, et cetera.

 So the fact I don’t really feel threatened in any way by my partner’s past lovers, and I never really have, even when I was struggling with retroactive jealousy.